 Doris Lake fills a small, 69 acre basin carved out by glaciers during the Ice Age.
 At maximum, the lake reaches 95 feet deep, but is much shallower on average.
 It is also a great place to take a dip and there are numerous backpacking camping spots along its shores.
 After enjoying yourself at Doris Lake, if you are still wanting more, there is another lake not too far away ripe for the taking.

-Senoj Lake is an easy 1.5 miles further down the trail for Doris Lake.
-The section of trail probably has the steepest climb of the trip, as you march 250 feet up and out of the Doris Lake Basin.
+Senoj Lake is an easy 1.5 miles further down the trail from Doris Lake.
+The section of trail probably has the steepest climb of the trip, as you trudge 250 feet up and out of the Doris Lake Basin.
 But it is still pretty easy.
 Once up, the trail remains fairly level as it marches on to Senoj Lake.

 About one mile from Doris Lake, you will reach a trail junction with the Six Lakes Trail and the Senoj Laek Trail.
 Since you are heading towards Senoj Lake, you should take that trail.
 Continuing on the Six Lakes Trail will eventually lead you to the water wonderland that is the Minks Lake Basin, but that is a much longer hike and that one bottle of water you have with you isn’t going to cut it.